shriram-17/Urban-Mobility-Detection/README.md

    - Install dependencies using `pip install -r requirements.txt`.
    - Run the FastAPI server with `uvicorn main:app --reload`.

-3. **Analysis**:
-   - Clone the repository.
-   - Navigate to the `analysis` directory.
-   - Install dependencies using `pip install -r requirements.txt`.
-   - Execute the analysis scripts to perform data analysis and visualize results.

 ## License
 This project is licensed under the [MIT License](LICENSE).